Demographics of Minneapolis: Historical

-Blacks settled in the region as early as the late 19th century after the American Civil War when northern cities were seen as havens from the cultural politics of the South.
-However, blacks who did not gain mobility into the middle-class were concentrated in public housing ghettos.
-This resulted in a lawsuit in the 1990s and public housing was subsequently dispersed in the metropolitan area.
+Black residents began settling in Minneapolis as early as the late 19th century, particularly after the American Civil War, when northern cities were considered safer from the racial politics of the South.
+Over time, many were concentrated in public housing, a trend that was later challenged and dispersed through lawsuits in the 1990s.
 After the 1960s when much of the white flight occurred, the black population largely settled on the north side of Minneapolis.